Kulgar/redmine_discussions_plugin/README.md

 For instance, here is a little guide to install rabl in your redmine project:

 Add the rabl gem (that will be used to generate xml).
-Create a Gemfile.local file and add this line:
+Create a Gemfile file within the root of your plugin and add this line:

 ```bash
 gem "rabl"
 ```

-The Gemfile.local file is automatically loaded by redmine when you run bundle install.
+The Gemfile (or PluginGemfile) files are automatically loaded by redmine when you run bundle install (look at the end of the redmine Gemfile to see how it's done).
-Be warned though, Gemfile.local and Gemfile.lock are gitignored, so you would have to generate that Gemfile.local file in production too (during deployment sor instance).
+Be warned though, plugins are gitignored, so do remember to reinstall your plugin(s) on every redmine installation you do.

 * Or you can have a look at the .rsb files in redmine core code and try to reuse the code for your plugin.